Ronit1810/Reworking_ReactJs/Readme.md

     * Hook 01: to create hook just create a function and pass   two parameter function(fn) and dependencies(array [])

     * fetch Data: to fetch data from url ```https://latest.currency-api.pages.dev/v1/currencies/usd.json``` we use use fetch() and pass the url in "``", it also take .then pass response and convert it into .json()

+## React Router Dom Project

+> ```<Link />``` : Here we use Link instant of `<a>` tag as anchor reload the page re-form browser DOM, but Link take just load the image.
+  - to: String or object that specifies the pathname.
+  - replace: Replaces the pathname in the history stack with new.
+  - innerRef: Passes ref to the element rendered by the component.

+> ```<NavLink />```: NavLink is same as Link but with more feature it it and it also don't reload the page.
+  - to, replace, innerRef same as the Link Component.
+  - className: Specifies the CSS class name you want to apply to the element when active.
+  - isActive: Returns boolean value whether the link is active or not.
+  - style: To apply inline CSS.
+  - end: Match the pathname precisely with the URL.

+> ```React-Router-Dom```: React Router DOM is a package that provides bindings for using React Router in web applications.
+React Router is a library that enables declarative routing for React web applications.

+> To use React Router DOM, you need to install it in your project by running npm i react-router-dom in the terminal from the root directory of the application

+> React Router DOM provides several components and hooks that you can use to create routes, navigate between pages, and access route parameters and query strings.

+  - BrowserRouter: A router component that uses the HTML5 history API to keep the UI in sync with the URL.
+  - Routes: A component that renders a set of Route elements based on the current location.
+  - Route: A component that renders some UI when its path matches the current location.
+  - Link: A component that provides declarative navigation around your application.
+  - NavLink: A special version of Link that can style itself as "active" when its path matches the current location
+  - useParams: A hook that returns an object of key/value pairs of URL parameters

+> ```Loader and useLoaderData Hook```:

+***Loader*** In React Router DOM, each route can define a "loader" function to provide data to the route element before it renders.
+The loader function simply reads the result of a fetch React Router manages internally, so you don't need to worry about it refetching when it re-renders for reasons outside of routing.
+This also means data returned is stable between renders, so you can safely pass it to dependency arrays in React hooks like useEffect.

+***useLoaderData***This hook provides the value returned from your route loader.
+After route actions are called, the data will be revalidated automatically and return the latest result from your loader.Note that useLoaderData does not initiate a fetch.
+It simply reads the result of a fetch React Router manages internally, so you don't need to worry about it refetching when it re-renders for reasons outside of routing.